 Lancaster Vision was formed in December 2012 with the aim of bringing together people and groups with an interest in securing the best outcome and increased prosperity for the Lancaster District with the opening up of Lancaster Castle.The group has been formed under the umbrella of the Lancaster Civic Society but membership is open to all and anyone interested in joining should contact Martin Widden (email: email@example.com).
 New members are always welcome.

-Next meeting: Monday 24th July 2017, 6pm, at the Friends’ Meeting House, Meeting House Lane, Lancaster
+Next meeting: Monday 4th September 2017, 6pm at The Friends’ Meeting House, Meeting House Lane, Lancaster

 Lancaster Vision’s website available at: http://lancastervision.com